 How To Get To Prejmer

-Prejmer lies less than 20km from Brasov, and it’s super easy to reach either by car or by train.
+Prejmer lies less than 20km from Brasov, and it’s super easy to reach either by car or train.

 Built in the 13th century, the fortified church of Calnic is one of Transylvania’s most imposing defensive structures.
 Its most striking feature is Siegfried Tower, a five-story high construction that looms above the tiny village.
 Calnic is one of the most off-the-beaten-path places to visit in Romania.
-Apart from wandering around the fortified church’s peaceful grounds, you can also visit an on-site medieval art museum while there.
+Apart from wandering around the fortified church’s peaceful grounds, you can also see an on-site medieval art museum while there.

 How To Get To Calnic

 Calnic is a 40-minute drive from Sibiu or a 30-minute drive from Alba Iulia.
 Alternatively, you can visit Calnic by joining a guided tour, which starts from Cluj Napoca.

 Initially built in Roman style in the 14th century, the main church of Darjiu was later rebuilt in the Gothic style and fortified during the 16th century.
-The church’s interior boasts impressive frescoes, which are among Transylvania’s most remarkable medieval art pieces.
+The church’s interior boasts impressive frescoes, among Transylvania’s most remarkable medieval art pieces.

 The fascinating thing about the fortified church of Darjiu is that locals still use their storage rooms to keep their grains and cold cuts.
 A unique tradition that has been around for centuries still takes place there every week.

 How To Get To Darjiu

 The only way to get to Darjiu is by private means of transport.
 The closest town is Sighisoara, which lies about 36km from Darjiu.

 If you’ve been to Sighisoara, then the clock tower of the fortified church in Saschiz will ring a bell.
 The tower’s shape and its roof’s decoration with colorful tiles are almost identical to Sighisoara’s iconic clock tower.
 Apart from its impressive fortified church, Saschiz is also famous for being an important center for carpentry and wood-painting crafts.

-Saschiz is one of Transylvania’s best-kept secrets, as not many travelers add it to their itineraries.
+Saschiz is one of Transylvania’s best-kept secrets, as few travelers add it to their itineraries.
 As such, it offers visitors the rare opportunity to experience an authentic Saxon village like no other.

 How To Get To Saschiz